Iaido, the Japanese art of drawing the sword, is considered

 by the upper class.
 The art was created in response to

-possible.
-Practice is very precise and demands great
+very precise and demands great concentration.

 Iaido is a highly traditional art.
-Its
+Its forms are hundreds of

 years old, having been passed down from instructor to student since